Top attacks against M365

 4. Phishing leading to ransomware –>

-Ransomware leading to data theft, leading to the ransom of that data, leading to the destruction of that data –>
+Ransomware leading to data theft, the ransom of that data and potential destruction of that data.

-Fines, more financial loss and legal costs, reputational & infrastructure damage
+Resulting in: Fines, more financial loss and legal costs, reputational & infrastructure damage.

 Likelihood: HIGH